 Note: Vermont divorce laws are constantly changing--contact a Vermont divorce law attorney, or conduct your own legal research to verify the state law(s) you are researching.

 - Vermont Code

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Vermont Divorce Laws: Related Resources

 Every divorce in Vermont is different.
-While there are standard issues that come up in every situation, from alimony, child support, and property division, every couple has their own unique set of facts and circumstances.
-That's why it important to have a skilled divorce lawyer review your case and represent you in court, should you need to attend a hearing.
-Start today with a free initial consultation from a Vermont Divorce lawyer.
+While there are standard issues that come up in every situation, from alimony and child support to property division, every couple has their own unique set of facts and circumstances.
+That's why it's important to have a skilled divorce lawyer review your case and represent you in court, should you need to attend a hearing.
+Start today with a consultation from a Vermont Divorce lawyer.